Toyota: Reliable? Sure.

 Toyota is no stranger to bougie, especially with its luxury division, Lexus.
 However, the main parent company knows a thing or two about opulent travel, and nowhere is this more apparent than with the Century sedan.
 This definitely looks like the type of car you’d see parked outside a funeral home, but the specs of this thing will actually make you feel alive.

 Century is a manufacturer’s flagship in Japan, and while it has been in production since 1967, there have only been three generations of the luxury sedan.
 The best is the G50, which debuted in 1997 with a massive 5.0-liter V12 under the hood.
-The third generation debuted in 2018, and under the hood now is a 5.0-liter hybrid V8 engine, producing a combined total power output of 425 hp.
+The third generation debuted in 2018, and under the hood is now a 5.0-liter hybrid V8 engine, producing a combined total power output of 425 hp.

 Toyota GR Corolla